hindu-comm/weblogs/manasataramgini/2008/02/2008-02-28_he-will-see-the-real-thing.md

 with it you shall summon a 100 yakShinI-s
 He shall be filled with wonder,
 He shall behold the indrajAla-s,
-He will think the mAyA is all real \!
+He will think the mAyA is all real !
 The kavi shall have none of the mAyA,
 So how shall he survive?
 He will have one mantra,
-It will give him siddhi only once\!
+It will give him siddhi only once!
 But with it he shall make real those lokas,
 Those which had sprung like maNi-s
 in the splendid indrajAla-s.
 For him send the spell of aryaman.